twinfoundation/wallet/packages/wallet-models/docs/reference/interfaces/IFaucetConnector.md

 `string`

-The bech32 encoded address of the address to fund.
+The hex encoded address of the address to fund.

 ##### timeoutInSeconds?